Get Started with Commerce Cloud

-Commerce Cloud features two core capabilities: B2C Commerce and B2B Commerce.
+Commerce Cloud features two core capabilities: B2B Commerce and B2C Commerce.

-Together, B2C Commerce and B2B Commerce help our customers design and implement their commerce strategies at their own pace, according to their own particular needs.
+Together, B2B Commerce and B2C Commerce help our customers design and implement their commerce strategies at their own pace, according to their own particular needs.

 Consumers aren’t the only ones buying online.
 Businesses need to make purchases too.
 For example, a wholesaler can place an order of merchandise to stock multiple stores for an entire season, or a factory can purchase replacement parts for a specific type of machine.
 B2B Commerce powers sites for many of the world’s largest companies that span manufacturing, consumer goods, technology, healthcare, and more.

 These sites are designed for extremely large carts and purchases consisting of hundreds or thousands of items.
 They include B2B-specific functionality such as: